Back to writing

 There are some cases where this doesn't work at all because of network effects or surrounding ecosystems.
 Users don't want to join the most technically superior social network, because their friends are on the old one.
 Users don't want to switch to the most technically superior spreadsheet tool, because there are lots of video tutorials about the old one.

 There are other cases where it does work — but only briefly — because the better product is coming from a young and idealistic company that hasn't fully realized the consequences of their recent pivot into the media production industry.
 Young companies, especially those with angel investors, can undercut the incumbents because they're willing to operate at a loss in an attempt to fast-track their market share.
 But when it comes time for them to start returning on their investments, they realize they need to start recouping their costs via sponsorships and they become just like the incumbents they destroyed.
 See how imgur.com took over the image hosting space with their easy UI and straightforward hotlinking.
 Now, they are "Your upload will resume after this ad, or press ESC", impossible to visit hotlinks without getting redirected to the webpage, pushing you to download the app.
 Like ImageShack before it, Imgur has gone downhill and is ready to be replaced by a new starry-eyed image host destined to repeat the process.
 Some day, Imgur will die, and its in wake will be millions of image links that no longer work.
 Free-with-ads products live on a treadmill and the entire internet suffers for it.
+If there's anything on the internet that you might want to access again in ten years, I'd suggest you buy a nice big hard drive and start downloading it now while you can.

 See cost per impression (CPI).
 An Impression is when a person sees an advertisement, and the CPI is the dollar amount the sponsor pays the publisher for those.
 And you better believe that for the publishers, increasing impressions can easily become the top — or only — priority.
 Every day, the publisher has to choose between improving its product or finding new ways to reach eyeballs for its sponsors.
 One of these has direct financial incentive and the other doesn't.
 In order to increase the number of impressions, the publisher must increase page visits, video views, minutes spent on site, density of advertisement amongst regular content, etc. Attention is turned towards questions like: